nathancrank/dotcom/_posts/2017-10-10-rebuilding-sanctuary.md

 {% include
 	post-image.html
 	image="2017-10-10-rs-Fallout+4_20161229211417.jpg"
-	alt="A front view of the diner's bar."
+	alt="A front view of the diner&apos;s bar."
 %}

 {% include
 	post-image.html
 	image="2017-10-10-rs-1507671998492.jpeg"
 	caption="Just one of the regulars."
-	alt="An alien drinks from a cup in the diner's eating area."
+	alt="An alien drinks from a cup in the diner&apos;s eating area."
 %}

 {% include